finbourne/lusid-sdk-python/sdk/docs/PropertyDefinitionsApi.md

 Update property definition

-Update display name of specified existing property.
+Update the definition of the specified existing property.
+Not all elements within a property definition  are modifiable due to the potential implications for data already stored against the property.

 ### Example